feliixx/mgodatagen/README.md

 "fieldName": {
     "type": "constant",       // required
     "nullPercentage": <int>,  // optional
-    "constVal": <object>      // required, an be of any type including object and array
+    "constVal": <object>      // required, can be of any type including object and array
                               // eg: {"k": 1, "v": "val"}
 }
 ```